 Eventually, we overcame, got better at handling situations, and got married.
 Things were still not easy though.
 While we are totally devoted and loyal, no question, personality differences and exploding tempers continue to get in the way.

 I know for a fact that most of the time, I start the fights with my moodiness, which my husband cannot tolerate.
 Other than that, he is pretty peaceful and accepting.

 Anyway, in recent years, I just decided that enough is enough.
 I am just the only one becoming more miserable with my drama.
 My expectations are too steep and mostly unreasonable.
-And to make it worse, I am affecting my husband in ways that are not fair to him anymore.
+And to make it worse, I am affecting my husband and our home in ways that are not fair to him anymore.

 I am not sure whether the turning point is dramatic, but I slowly found myself letting go, surrendering, becoming more accepting as the days went by.
 I realized that I don’t have to give in to my emotions.
 I chose not to let my emotions control me — in my decision making and the words that I say.

 Not much changed in my situation.
 We still live in the same house, drive the same car, do the same things.
 What changed was me.
 I became happier and so did my family.
 My husband Dennis tells me, “Didn’t they say happy wife, happy life?
 I believe I am experiencing that first hand.
 Not all credit to me though.
 With the love of God and your determination to find happiness and joy in spite of, your happiness has become my happiness, too!”

 More recently, however, blame it on getting older I guess or maybe much prayer, I came to realize the issue of the inner child.
 This is the little person within me that is seeking answers to the issues from my childhood.

 While I cannot yet let out here what happened to me back then, all I know is that realizing these issues of my past positively affected my present.